-These difficulties are below what is expected for the individual’s chronological age, and are not caused by poor education, or by intellectual deficits.
+These difficulties are below what is expected for the individual’s chronological age and are not caused by poor education or intellectual deficits.
 The DSM-5 (American Psychiatric Association, 2013) uses the term ‘Specific Learning Disorder with impairment in mathematics.’

-Often thought of as the mathematical counterpart to dyslexia, people with dyscalculia will struggle in everyday life and their career choices will be limited.
+Often thought of as the mathematical counterpart to dyslexia, people with dyscalculia struggle in everyday life, and their career choices are limited.

-Poor number sense and subitizing are two core deficits.
+In addition, poor number sense and subitizing are core deficits.

 Most people can subitize up to six or seven objects.
-A child with dyscalculia may find this very hard and may need to count even small numbers of objects.
-For example, if they are presented with two objects they may count the objects rather than just know that there are two.
+However, a child with dyscalculia may find this very hard and may need to count even small numbers of objects.
+For example, if they are presented with two objects, they may count them rather than just knowing there are two.

 Other symptoms and signs of dyscalculia include:

-- Difficulty with addition, subtraction, multiplication and division, or may find it difficult to understand the words “plus,” “add,” “add-together.”
+- Difficulty with addition, subtraction, multiplication, and division, or may find it challenging to understand the words “plus,” “add,” and “add-together.”